-Over Memorial Day Weekend, I decided to celebrate the ever-so-anticipated summer by making some lemonade.
-It’s super easy and very refreshing, a must have for those long hot summer days.
+Over Memorial Day Weekend, I decided to celebrate the ever-so-anticipated summer by making lemonade.
+This recipe is super easy and very refreshing, a must have for those long hot summer days.

-First you want to make a simple syrup by bringing the sugar and 6 cups of water up to a boil just until all of the sugar is dissolved.
-The reason for creating a simple syrup is so that the sugar is fully dissolved to avoid the crunch of the sugar when you’re having a cold glass of lemonade later.
+- You want to make a simple syrup by bringing the sugar and 6 cups of water up to a boil just until all of the sugar is completely dissolved.
+This will allow the lemonade to be sweetened without the crunch of sugar.
+Let your simple syrup cool.

 - As your simple syrup cools, squeeze your lemons to make 2 cups of lemon juice.
 Strain your juice so that seeds and pulp can be discarded.The internet taught me that you can get roughly 1/4 cup of juice from one lemon but since no two lemons are the same I usually average 5 lemons to a cup of juice, plus I buy two for garnish so it takes me about 12 lemons total.*Store bought lemon juice is not a substitute